Probing decoupled Throats of AdS$_{D}$ Black Holes in $D=6,7$: Review of AdS

 We are now ready to explain the entropy \eqref{eq:AdS5-EVH-BPS-S} of the BPS-EVH black hole from the computations of the dual $\mathcal{N}=4$ SYM \eqref{eq:near-EVHBTZ}, following \cite{Goldstein:2019gpz}.
 It has been shown in various works \cite{Hosseini:2017mds,Choi:2018hmj,Cabo-Bizet:2018ehj,Benini:2018ywd,Goldstein:2020yvj} that the entropy functional in the large $N$ limit of $\mathcal{N}=4$ SYM is

-where the chemical potentials are taken complex to avoid cancellation between bosonic and fermionic degrees of freedom \cite{Kinney:2005ej}.
-After performing saddle point approximation on the chemical potentials $\Delta_i,\omega_a,\omega_b$, the entropy functional \eqref{eq:AdS5-S-lnZ} reproduces the BPS black hole entropy \cite{Kunduri:2006ek}
+where the chemical potentials are taken to be complex to avoid cancellations between bosonic and fermionic degrees of freedom \cite{Kinney:2005ej}.
+After performing a saddle point approximation on the chemical potentials $\Delta_i,\omega_a,\omega_b$, the entropy functional \eqref{eq:AdS5-S-lnZ} reproduces the BPS black hole entropy \cite{Kunduri:2006ek}

-The entropy formula \eqref{eq:AdS5-S} is consistent with the one for two equal charge black hole \eqref{eq:generalchemicalpotential} in the BPS limit.
+The entropy formula \eqref{eq:AdS5-S} is consistent with the one for the two equal-charge black hole \eqref{eq:generalchemicalpotential} in the BPS limit.
 Therefore, the BPS-EVH limit of the entropy \eqref{eq:AdS5-EVH-BPS-S} should be also encoded in the superconformal indices of the $\mathcal{N}=4$ SYM, and the entropy functional \eqref{eq:AdS5-S-lnZ}.

 In fact, as shown in \cite{Goldstein:2019gpz}, the near-EVH limit splits the extremization of the entropy functional in the saddle-point approximation into two steps.
 In the large-$N$ limit with the EVH condition $N^2\epsilon$ held fixed, the charges scale as $Q_3\sim J_a\sim N^2\epsilon^2$, while $Q_{1,2}\sim J_b\sim N^2$.
 Under this scaling, the saddle-point approximation of the functional in \eqref{eq:AdS5-S-lnZ} is justified only for $\Delta_{1,2}$ and $\omega_b$, but not for $\omega_a$.
-Therefore, setting $\Delta_1 = \Delta_2 = \Delta$ in the solution \eqref{eq:nonextremalBH} and performing the $\omega_b$ and $\phi$ integrations first, we obtain
+Therefore, setting $\Delta_1 = \Delta_2 = \Delta$ in the solution \eqref{eq:nonextremalBH} and performing the $\omega_b$ and $\Delta$ integrations first, we obtain

 where $\hat{\Delta}$ and $\hat{\omega}_b$ denote the values of the chemical potentials satisfying the saddle-point equations.
 This expression \eqref{eq:secondstep-saddle} closely resembles the Cardy formula of a two-dimensional CFT.
 It may be viewed as a functional over the rescaled modulus $\tilde{\omega}_a = \epsilon \omega_a$.
 Since $N^2 \epsilon$ is fixed and large, extremization over $\tilde{\omega}_a$ is valid and reproduces precisely the near-EVH entropy given in \eqref{eq:AdS5-EVH-BPS-S}.